Protesting wrestlers rule out hitting roads again, say fight against WFI chief will be just a legal battle now

 Vinesh Phogat and Bajrang Punia during wrestlers protest (Image: PTI)

-"People are asking us why are we silent .
-The time (to suspend protest) was till June 15.
-This fight will continue, whether it is on the mat or off the mat, but the fight for justice will continue," Vinesh had said, "Till Brij Bhushan is not put behind bars, he doesn't pay for his sins, it will continue.
-We are waiting for a copy of chargesheet.
+"People are asking us why are we silent.
+The time (to suspend the protest) was till June 15.
+This fight will continue, whether it is on the mat or off the mat, but the fight for justice will continue," Vinesh said, "Till Brij Bhushan is not put behind bars, he doesn't pay for his sins, it will continue.
+We are waiting for a copy of the charge sheet.
 We will evaluate if it is strong enough for justice.
-Whether we will sit on road or put our lives at stake, we will decide.
+Whether we will sit on the road or put our lives at stake, we will decide.
 That's why we are silent.
 Our fight has not ended," she had said.
-Vinesh also alleged that Dutt was targeting them because of his self interest.
+Vinesh also alleged that Dutt was targeting them because of his self-interest.

 "You (Dutt) had scared wrestlers that's why they did not come in the second protest (from April 23).
 You put pressure on them that they will lose their jobs.
 People told us that they were with us but they have compulsions that they can't come," Vinesh.